-Secondly, we check whether there is any correlation between the father's and child's distance-to-bracket.
-We split the data into 20 equal-sized bins based on the distance-to-bracket of the father and plot the mean distance-to-bracket of the child within each bin.

-The resulting binned scatter plot in Figure 4 shows that there is no relationship between the distance-to-bracket of the father (our IV) and that of the child.
-This finding indicates that there is no systematic sorting of children into home or firm location depending on their father's distance-to-bracket.
+Secondly, we check whether there is any correlation between the father's and child's distance-to-next-higher-bracket.
+We split the data into 20 equal-sized bins based on the distance-to-next-higher-bracket of the father and plot the mean distance-to-next-higher-bracket of the child within each bin.
+The resulting binned scatter plot in Figure 4 shows that there is no relationship between the distance-to-next-higher-bracket of the father (our IV) and that of the child.
+This finding indicates that there is no systematic sorting of children into home or firm location depending on their father's distance-to-next-higher-bracket.

-Thirdly, we perform balancing tests to check whether children's observable characteristics vary with their father's distance-to-bracket.
-Therefore, we distinguish between three groups with a low, medium, and high distance-to-bracket, which are defined by the following intervals: [0-5) km, [5-10) km, and > 10 km.
-Panel A of Table 5 compares the average child characteristics across these three groups defined by the father's distance-to-bracket.
-It turns out that the children, despite having fathers with different distances to the next threshold, are identical.
+Thirdly, we perform balancing tests to check whether children's observable characteristics vary with their father's distance-to-next-higher-bracket.
+Therefore, we distinguish between three groups with a low, medium, and high distance-to-next-higher-bracket, which are defined by the following intervals: [0-5) km, [5-10) km, and >=10 km.
+Panel A of Table 5 compares the average child characteristics across these three groups defined by the father's distance-to-next-higher-bracket.
+It turns out that the children, despite having fathers with different distances to the next threshold, are observationally identical.
 Panel B of Table 5 compares the average father characteristics.
 Again, we observe that the groups are essentially identical.

-Overall, we do not find a systematic relationship between individual characteristics and the distance-to-bracket, which forms the basis for our IV.
-In line with the graphical evidence presented above, our balancing tests confirm the premise that assignment to a distance-to-bracket is as good as random and not affected by any systematic sorting of individuals.
-Importantly, this also holds for the selection of children into claiming the major commuter allowance (see the Web Appendix A.2 for details).
+Overall, we do not find a systematic relationship between individual characteristics and the distance-to-next-higher-bracket, which forms the basis for our IV.
+In line with the graphical evidence presented above, our balancing tests confirm the premise that assignment to a distance-to-next-higher-bracket is as good as random and not affected by any systematic sorting of individuals.
+Importantly, this also holds for the selection of children into claiming the major commuter allowance (see the Web Appendix B.2 for details).

-Functional form of the first stage It is a priori unclear which functional form should be used to describe the relationship between the father's distance-to-bracket and his tax compliance.
+Functional form of the first stage It is a priori unclear which functional form should be used to describe the relationship between the father's distance-to-next-higher-bracket and his tax compliance.
 We explore several alternative specifications of the first-stage relationship in Table 6.
 The dependent variable is in each case a binary variable equal to one if the father evades taxes, and zero otherwise.
-In columns (1) to (4), we use semi-parametric specifications based on varying binary indicators for the different distance-to-bracket intervals.
-In column (5), we use a linear specification of the distance-to-bracket.
-Across all specifications we see that a higher distance-to-bracket significantly reduces the likelihood of cheating.
-For instance, the specification in column (1) shows that fathers with a distance-to-bracket between 5 and 20 km are about 30 percentage points less likely to cheat compared with fathers with a distance-to-bracket of 5 km or less.
-While the predictive power varies across the specifications, the F-statistics are all above 465.
+In columns (1) to (4), we use semi-parametric specifications based on varying binary indicators for the different distance-to-next-higher-bracket intervals.
+In column (5), we use a linear specification of the distance-to-next-higher-bracket.
+Across all specifications we see that a higher distance-to-next-higher-bracket significantly reduces the likelihood of cheating.
+For instance, the specification in column (1) shows that fathers with a distance-to-next-higher-bracket between 5 and 20 km are about 31 percentage points less likely to cheat compared with fathers with a distance-to-next-higher-bracket of 5 km or less.
+While the predictive power varies across the specifications, the F-statistics are all above 460.
 We replicate the analysis for the two alternative measurements of tax evasion.
-In Table 7, the dependent variable is the overclaimed amount relative to the father's income, while and the overclaimed amount in Euros is used in Table 8.
-In both cases, we observe a significant negative effect of the distance-to-bracket on the extent of tax evasion, with sufficiently high F-statistics.
+In Table 7, the dependent variable is the overclaimed amount relative to the father's income, and in Table 8 the overclaimed amount in Euros is used.
+In both cases, we observe a significant negative effect of the distance-to-next-higher-bracket on the extent of tax evasion, with sufficiently high F-statistics.